 Split Rock Lighthouse

 The Split Rock Lighthouse is one of the most photographed spots in the entire state of Minnesota.
-This historic building was built to help protect ships on the lake’s rough waters and opened in 1910.
-You can tour the building and learn more about the history with an admission charge.
-It was decommissioned in 1969, but the lantern is still operational and it’s lit during special events each year.
+This historic building, which opened in 1910, was built to help protect ships on the lake’s rough waters.
+You can tour the building and learn more about its history with an admission charge.
+It was decommissioned in 1969, but the lantern is still operational and lit during special events each year.

 If you don’t have time to explore the museum and tour the lighthouse, you can enjoy a beautiful, and free, view of the lighthouse from Pebble Beach or the viewpoint right off of Highway 61.
 The lighthouse sits on top of a 130 foot cliff, so it’s very photogenic even if you are further away.